rekhavulli/sauce-selenium-testng/README.md

 4. Removed an item from the shopping cart.
 The Page Object File for removing the item from the cart is `SauceDemoCartPage.java`
 5. Sorted the items with price low to high.
 The Page Object File for the sorting the item with low to high is `SauceDemoProductPage.java`
 6. Added one more item to the shopping cart.
 The Page Object File for adding items to the cart  `SauceDemoCartPage.java`
 7. While checkout, Asserted the number of items in the cart.
-This is the Page Object File for adding items to the cart `SauceDemoProductPage.java`
+The Page Object File for adding items to the cart `SauceDemoProductPage.java`
 8. Provide the information in Checkout page.
-This is the Page Object File for adding items to the cart  `SauceDemoCheckoutPage.java`
+The Page Object File for adding items to the cart  `SauceDemoCheckoutPage.java`
-9. Review the cart items, Asserted the purchasing items are correct and total price of the items.
-This is the Page Object File for adding items to the cart      `SauceDemoCheckoutOverviewPage.java`
+9. Reviewed the items in the cart, Asserted whether the purchasing items are correct and the total price of the items.
+The Page Object File for adding items to the cart      `SauceDemoCheckoutOverviewPage.java`
 10.Completed the order.
-This is the Page Object File for adding items to the cart `SauceDemoCheckoutCompletePage.java`
+The Page Object File for adding items to the cart `SauceDemoCheckoutCompletePage.java`

 Have shared the execution result(TestNG report) in Results folder.

-If a acceptence criteria is not met then the test will be failed with required message and control is passed to next test.

 ## Environment used for testing